-Then they waited some more.
+Then waited some more.

-So, who would ever imagine this Jesus could be God’s very own doing?
-You’d think the Creator of the Universe, with all its magnificence and grandeur and mystery, would use a bit more flash.
-A touch more taste.
-A story way more polished and fancy, or at the very least, cleaned up.
+So, who would ever imagine this Jesus could be God’s doing?
+You’d think the Creator of The Universe, with all it’s magnificence, would use a bit more flash.
+A tad more taste.
+A story a little more polished and cleaned up.
+Or, at the very least, something a lot less… simple.

-And, also super messy and completely unwanted.
+And also super messy and completely unwanted.

 Like the manger in the barn, Jesus was laid in.
 Then I think, well… maybe all the messy, dirty, unexpected, unappetizing, super complicated twists and turns and full on slam brakes of life are actually just like the unassuming and basically unwelcome (to most everyone but His own family) greatest Gift that first Christmas night.

 Even if we can’t see it at first.
 Or, even quite a ways down the road.
 Until that one day, when we’re astonished to discover, we’re still above water and even breathing because we’ve actually been riding upon the wings of This King of Kings.
 Our Savior, Jesus.
 The Messiah promised to God’s people all those years ago.

 And, so maybe seeing the messes in our lives as the gifts in our lives, will help us in all the unwanted waiting in our lives?
 Maybe seeing the broken places as the place God breaks us to fix us will sustain us in the wait.

 Because, just like Unexpected Gift we’re all awaiting on this Advent, the messy, broken, unwanted things in life, have been allowed to enter our lives by a good and loving God.
 A God Who desires nothing less than to lead us into His good, faithful, strong, and sustaining arms, so He can hold us together.

 So, this Advent, be sustained in your wait, because God will prove Himself good – and very much worth it – in the mess and…!